dotnet/docs-maui/docs/fundamentals/data-binding/compiled-bindings.md

 static (PersonViewModel vm) => $"Name: {vm.Name}";
 ```

+> [!WARNING]
+> A CS0272 compiler error will occur if the set accessor for the property or indexer is inaccessible.
+If this occurs, increase the accessibility of the accessor.

 In addition, the <xref:Microsoft.Maui.Controls.BindingBase.Create%2A?displayProperty=nameWithType> method sets the binding directly on the object with a `Func`, and returns the binding object instance:

 ```csharp